RobnettSean22/email-archives/REPORT.md

 ## Layout

+-resarched on gmail and yahoo mail to see how the funtioned

+-rvised code to clean up unesscicary bits of code (multiple times)

+-researseach moment() and new date and get date for date display

+-responsive design for two screen sizes

+I learned alot from this task.
+Well to be honest I learn alot from everything I work on.
+There were a few things I decided to look up before I began.
+And although I use gmail and yahoo mail on the regular, I never payed attension to their structures and thought about how they actually function.
+(Normal behavior from user)

+Below you will find descriptions and examples explaining code bits that make up the application In here you will also find links to a some of the sites that I utilized to solve several problems and to come up with a some ideas for improvements to the code its self.

 to ease media query adjustments Coded the layout utilizing Flex Box and percentages for sizeing properties.
 Had afew issues adjustiing the React Date Picker import.
 Unnfortunatley I was unable to adjust the calender color to concide with the theme of the application.
 Im sure there is a way though but I wasnt to worried about it since works with the color cordination. (white and cream can go with all) modile view